coredao-org/CoreDAO-Docs/docs/FAQs/validator-faqs.md

 ### 4. What is the minimum amount of CORE tokens required to stake to become a validator?

 On the Core network, validators are required to stake a certain minimum amount of CORE tokens, which are locked up for the duration that a validator node provides its services.
-On testnet, the minimum amount is **10,000 tCORE**.
+On testnet, the minimum amount is **10,000 tCORE2**.
 Whereas, on the mainnet, the minimum amount is **10,000 CORE**.

 ### 5. How are validators rewarded in the Core ecosystem?